Dick Ellsworth: Career

 Ellsworth was born in Lusk, Wyoming.
 When he was three years old, his family moved to Fresno, California.
 He played amateur baseball in Fresno as a teammate with future major leaguers Jim Maloney and Pat Corrales.
 Ellsworth graduated from Fresno High School in 1958.

 In 1958, Gene Handley scouted and signed Ellsworth for the Chicago Cubs for a reported signing bonus of $70,000.
 After pitching well in an exhibition game against the Chicago White Sox, the Cubs had Ellsworth make his major league debut on June 22 against the Cincinnati Reds.
 Ellsworth allowed four runs, two wild pitches, and one hit by pitch before the Cubs took him out of the game.
 The Cubs sent him to the Fort Worth Cats of the Double A Texas League.
 After he spent the rest of the 1958 season and the entire 1959 season in the minor leagues, the Cubs promoted him to the major leagues for good in 1960.

 Ellsworth won the National League Player of the Month Award in May 1963 as he allowed six earned runs in 42 innings pitched.
-For the 1963 season, he had a 22–10 win-loss record and a 2.10 earned run average (ERA).
+For the 1963 season, he had a 22–10 win–loss record and a 2.10 earned run average (ERA).
 After the season, he won the Associated Press' Comeback Player of the Year Award, as he had finished the 1962 season with a 9–20 record.
+On July 28, 1963, Cubs' lefty Dick Ellsworth struck out Stan Musial three times in the Cubs' 5-1 victory over the Cardinals in a game played at Wrigley Field.
 Ellsworth made the National League All-Star team in 1964.